Michael Peterson trial: Personal and professional life

-Peterson and his first wife Patricia lived in Germany for some time.
-There they befriended Elizabeth and George Ratliff and their two children, Margaret and Martha.
-After George's death, the Peterson and Ratliff families became very close.
-When Elizabeth Ratliff died in 1985, Michael became the guardian of her two children.
-After Michael and Patricia divorced in 1987, Clayton and Todd lived with Patricia, and Margaret and Martha stayed with Michael, who then moved to Durham, North Carolina.
-Clayton and Todd later also joined their father.
-In 1989, Michael moved in with Kathleen Atwater, a successful Nortel business executive.
-They married in 1997, and Kathleen's daughter Caitlin became the fifth sibling in the blended family.
+Peterson and Patricia lived in Germany for some time.
+There they befriended neighbors Elizabeth and George Ratliff and their two young daughters, Margaret and Martha.
+George died young, and the Peterson and Ratliff families became very close.
+When the widowed Elizabeth Ratliff died in 1985, Michael became the guardian of her two children.

+Michael and Patricia divorced in 1987.
+Clayton and Todd lived with their mother Patricia, and they stayed in Germany.

+Michael took the girls with him back to the United States, where he settled in Durham, North Carolina.
+Clayton and Todd later also joined their father in the US.

+In 1989, Michael moved with his four children to live with Kathleen Atwater, a successful Nortel business executive.
+She had a daughter Caitlin from her first marriage.
+During her years with Peterson, Kathleen was the chief financial support of the family.

+When the couple married in 1997, Kathleen's daughter Caitlin became the fifth sibling in the blended family.
+(She had been living with her father part time before that.)

 Peterson wrote three novels based "around his experiences during the Vietnamese conflict": The Immortal Dragon, A Time of War, and A Bitter Peace.
-He co-wrote the biographical Charlie Two Shoes and the Marines of Love Company with journalist David Perlmutt, and co-wrote Operation Broken Reed with Arthur L. Boyd.
-Peterson also worked as a newspaper columnist for The Herald-Sun, where his columns became known for their criticism of police and of Durham County district attorney James Hardin Jr., who would later prosecute Peterson for the murder of his second wife, Kathleen.
+He co-wrote the biographical Charlie Two Shoes and the Marines of Love Company with journalist David Perlmutt and co-wrote Operation Broken Reed with Arthur L. Boyd.

+Peterson also worked as a newspaper columnist for The Herald-Sun, where his columns became known for their criticism of police and of Durham County district attorney James Hardin Jr. Still serving as DA in 2001, Hardin led the prosecution of Peterson for the murder of his second wife, Kathleen.